 The Danish Music Museum was founded in 1898, and the exhibition includes musical instruments from Europe, Asia, and Africa from the 16th century through the 21st century.

 Unfortunately, the extensive collections are not accessible during the removal period.
-However, a database at the museum's library makes possible to study all the instruments, inclcuding photos and all necessary information on each instrument.
+However, a database at the museum's library makes it possible to study all the instruments, inclcuding photos and all necessary information on each instrument.
 Click for library hours.

 Some of the beautiful instruments can be seen at Historical Knowledge - Themes - Musik.